camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/03-ldap/01-configure-ldap.html.md

 ---

-In order to set up LDAP for the WebSphere distribution, you have to perform the following steps:
+In order to set up LDAP for the IBM WebSphere distribution, you have to perform the following steps:

 ### Add the LDAP Library